vmyronets/theatre-service-api/README.md

 # Theater Service API

 This is an API service for managing theater operations, built with **Django** and **Django REST Framework (DRF)**.
-It provides functionality for managing plays, actors, genres, theatre halls, performances, and ticket reservations.
+It provides functionality for managing plays, actors, genres, theater halls, performances, and ticket reservations.

 -----